 To work safely with acrylic at any size, an artist needs to be in a well ventilated space, and it would be very costly to create a residential basement studio that was truly safe for that media, or any media that requires good ventilation.
 This has to do with how home HVAC systems work and the way homes are pressurized through the pulling in of air from lower levels of the home.
 I know a lot of artist studios end up in basements, and hobbyists in general end up working in a lot of unsafe conditions.
 It was, realistically, ridiculous that I ended up in the situation of becoming ill from my hobbies because I should have known better.
 I have witnessed other hobbyists developing fatal illnesses in my community from failure to consider the hazards of their hobbies, and so I decided to write a book about it.

-In this painting, I wished to express the disintegration of the American Dream for me and future generations by the effects of materialism.
+In this painting, I wished to express the disintegration of the American Dream for me and future generations by the effects of the materialism endorsed by the Baby Boomers.
 What I saw when those planes hit the towers was not an attack on America; I saw it as an attack on our misplaced values.
 I saw it as an attack on a system that grinds poor people into dust through espousing worship of monuments to men.
 After my tangle over chemicals, remodeling and infectious disease with my extended family, I opened Thoreau’s Walden, which I had read in college philosophy, to the following pages one morning:

 Removed from my paint, I switched back to pen and ink, watercolor and gouache for a time while I recovered my language abilities through writing a book about living with mental illness, which I plan to share on this blog.
 In it, I explore the idea of what mental illness is from the outside and the inside and my own thoughts on healing.